syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 SfDataGrid control supports to bind data from ADO.NET Entity Framework.
 In this walk-through, you will learn about binding data from ADO.NET Entity Framework and save back the changes to the database.
 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ADO.NET_EntityFramework_Demo-1973737092.zip).

-To load the data from ADO.NET entity framework, you can refer the steps mentioned in below follow the below steps,
+To load the data from ADO.NET Entity Framework, you can refer the steps mentioned in below follow the below steps,

 1. Creating WPF client Application.
 2. Defining Data Model using Entity Framework 4.0